-This blog will give you all the information you need to know to create a hashtag strategy.
+This blog will give you all the information you need to create a hashtag strategy.
 It will cover:

 - What hashtags are and why they matter